RachWalm/dog-api/README.md

 #### Dog vaccine update

-This can be accessed AUTHORISATION via the /dog_vaccine/:id where the id is the corresponding pk or id.
+This can be accessed via the /dog_vaccine/:id where the id is the corresponding pk or id.

 All fields except id and dog_name can be updated.
 They all start as null, which needs to be taken into consideration when saving from forms.
 Overdue defaults to true, the intention of this would be that the record would come up until it had been checked on a list of overdues were that a feature that was implemented.
 If it was appropriate this could be changed to false when the feature is implemented if optimised other features.